-In order to identify when a surface is to be considered clean, firstly 313 samples obtained from visually clean surfaces were filtered through visual assessment and microscopy as explained in Materials and Methods.
-All samples that were not found perfectly clean or were established via microscopy to contain mould growth (n=54) were eliminated, and the remaining 259 samples were used for benchmarking.
+In order to identify when a surface is to be considered clean, firstly, 313 samples obtained from visually clean surfaces were filtered through visual assessment and microscopy as explained in Materials and methods section.
+All samples that were not found to be perfectly clean or were established via microscopy to contain mould growth (n = 54) were eliminated, and the remaining 259 samples were used for benchmarking.

-In the next stage, in order to identify when a surface is to be considered in need of remediation, only visually dirty/dusty surfaces obtained from rooms with no visible mould growth were used.
-Also in this case, samples identified by microscopy analysis that did not contain mould growth were filtered through microscopy analysis and samples that were found to contain mould growth (n=18) were eliminated from 316 samples obtained from dusty/dirty surfaces.
-The remaining 298 from visually dirty/dusty surfaces that were found not to include any mould growth were used for benchmarking.
+In the next stage, in order to identify when a surface is to be considered in need of remediation, those 316 samples from visually dirty/dusty surfaces with heightened NAHA readings were filtered through microscopy analysis.
+All samples that were found to contain mould growth (n = 18) were eliminated and the remaining 298 samples from visually dirty/dusty surfaces that were found not to include any mould growth were used for benchmarking.